Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 Observations:

-- Between 36 and 1k elements, intel_avx512 is faster in nearly every pattern on Linux.
+- Between input size 36 and 1k, intel_avx512 is faster in nearly every pattern on Linux.
 Between 1k and 100k intel_avx512 is faster for fully random and saw like patterns.
 - ipnsort is faster for low- cardinality and zipfian patterns, where it can leverage the pdqsort derived ability to filter out common values.
 - On Linux and with a max frequency of 3 GHz intel_avx512 is faster for fully random and saw like patterns.
-- As noted earlier, intel_avx512 shows worse than `O(N * log(N))` scaling for random_p5, making ipnsort ~15x times faster on Windows and ~19x Linux for 10m elements.
+- As noted earlier, intel_avx512 shows worse than `O(N * log(N))` scaling for random_p5, making ipnsort ~15x times faster on Windows and ~19x Linux for input size 10m.
 - Both intel_avx512 and vqsort are unable to leverage already sorted inputs.
 While the pdqsort derived implementations can handle this case in `O(N)`.
-For 100k elements ipnsort is ~20x faster on Windows and ~15x on Linux.
-And for 10m elements ~10x faster on Windows and ~16x on Linux.
+At input size 100k ipnsort is ~20x faster on Windows and ~15x on Linux.
+And at input size 10m ~10x faster on Windows and ~16x on Linux.
 Where the 10m case will be mostly limited by main memory bandwidth, of which the Server Skylake implementation has more.

 ### Non AVX-512 results